-Brain tumors are abnormal growths of cells in the brain that can either be benign or malignant.
+Brain, or cerebral, tumors are abnormal growths of cells in the brain that can either be benign or malignant.
 They can form in different parts of the brain and have varying effects on brain function and overall health.
-There are two main types of brain tumors: primary brain tumors and secondary brain tumors.
+There are two main types of cerebral tumors: primary tumors and secondary tumors.

-Secondary brain tumors, also known as metastatic brain tumors, occur when cancer cells spread to the brain from other parts of the body, such as the lung, breast, or skin.
+Secondary tumors, also known as metastatic tumors, occur when cancer cells spread to the brain from other parts of the body, such as the lung, breast, or skin.

-Diagnosis of brain tumors usually involves a combination of medical tests, including a neurological exam, MRI, CT scan, and biopsy.
-Treatment options for brain tumors depend on various factors, including the type, size, and location of the tumor, as well as the patient’s overall health.
+The diagnosis process usually involves a combination of medical tests, including a neurological exam, MRI, CT scan, and biopsy.
+Treatment options depend on various factors, including the type, size, and location of the tumor, as well as the patient’s overall health.

-Surgery is often the first line of treatment for brain tumors, and in some cases, it may be the only treatment needed.
+Surgery is often the first line of treatment and in some cases, it may be the only treatment needed.
 Other treatments include radiation therapy, chemotherapy, and targeted therapy.
 In some cases, a combination of these treatments may be recommended.